 - Do not wait until your child gets older to teach them to swim.
 Fear does not necessarily diminish with age.
 Safe and positive exposure to the water will help diminish the fear

-- Parents can and should take an active role in helping their child overcome fear of swimming
+- Parents can be the best guides in helping their child overcome fear of swimming

 - When learning to swim, kids should feel safe, relaxed and happy to learn, not scared or anxious.
 So before you can expect your child to actually learn to swim, first you have to help them overcome their fear of water